Privacy statement according to GDPR

 At the time of sending the message, the following data will also be stored:

 - Date and time of registration.

-Before processing the data in the contact form consent is obtained and it is referred to this privacy statement.
+Before processing the data in the contact form, consent is obtained and is referred to in this privacy statement.

 Alternatively, contact via the provided e-mail address is possible.
 In this case, the user’s personal data transmitted by e-mail will be stored.

 In this context, there is no disclosure of the data to third parties.
 The data is used exclusively for processing the conversation.

 Additional personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.